aflueckiger/KED2021/index.md

 - Bash scripts: `SURNAME_KED2020_ex_NR.sh`
 - Python scripts: `SURNAME_KED2020_ex_NR.py`

 The script follows the order of the tasks in the exercise.
 In addition to the commands you have used to come up with a solution, you also provide a short, yet concise explanation of the actual solution as a comment  (lines starting with `#`).
-Please use the following example as template:
+Please use the following examples as template:

+Bash

 ```bash
 #!/bin/bash